Many multimillion-dollar projects remain unfinished in Kazakhstan. Now, the government says enough is enough

 • The construction of Thermal Power Station No. 3 in Astana (+$73 million).

-To prevent future projects from becoming more expensive, the cabinet plans to amend the Budget Code.
+To prevent future projects from becoming more expensive, the cabinet plans to amend the budget code.
 Under new requirements, the amount of funding for a project within the framework of public procurement must match the financing specified in the approved design specifications and estimates.

 «We have introduced a requirement that mandates the volume of funding in the first year of a project’s life to be at least one-third of its entire cost,» Bektenov stated.